BIM Execution Plan (BXP) – What, Why, When and How

 Importance of BIM Execution Plan

-Why you should use BXP in your next construction project?
+Why construction companies should use BXP for their project?

 1. Delivering Project, On-time & Within Budget